gedrutten/Portfolio/content/3580qca/Week04.md

 _Q.
 How, in framing design problems within tight contexts, do we ‘deny’ the complexity of the system we are designing in and for?_
-A. By restriciting design to a tight context, you implicitly ignore something else.
+A. By restricting design to a tight context, you implicitly ignore something else.
 We don't necessarily even know the full extent of the context - it may reveal itself as part of the design process.
 If we frame a problem to a specific context, we may rule out, or just not even see a context that may be far more effective at resolving the actual problem.

 Somebody once said that if Henry Ford made what people wanted, then he would have given them a faster horse.
 By restricting the context of road transport to the traditional horse-and-cart solution of the day, the "better" solution of the automobile would never have been discovered (although some might disagree with this given the future that has been created as a result).

 _Q.
 Can you think of ways that the inherent dynamics within complex systems can be leveraged in design solutions?_
-A. Observe the connectedness - ther relationships.
-Since complex systems exist as a set of relationships, these can be focussedo n to provide a solution.
+A. Observe the connectedness - their relationships.
+Since complex systems exist as a set of relationships, these can be focussed on to provide a solution.
 Feedback can also be leveraged by letting the designer know if they are on the right track, or if the inputs they are providing are deviating from the desired course.

 ## Practices